owidder/zer0slides/README.md

 With `_0.addSlide("name of the slide HTML file w/o the extension", "description")` a slide is added to the slide show.

-The first parameter is the name of the HTML file of the slide.
+* The first parameter is the name of the HTML file of the slide.
 It has to be in the same directory as the host page.
+This file is explained in the next chapter.
+* The second parameter is a description of this slide.
+Its main usage is for the automatically created content page (explained later)

 ### Step 2: Create the slide HTML files